Laughing Hyenas

-Laughing Hyenas was an American post-hardcore band from Ann Arbor, Michigan, that existed from 1985 to 1995, fronted by Negative Approach vocalist John Brannon.
-According to AllMusic, "At first, the band specialized in dirges overlaid with the tortuous, throat-shredding vocals of frontman John Brannon.
+Laughing Hyenas was an American noise rock band from Ann Arbor, Michigan, that existed from 1985 to 1995, fronted by Negative Approach vocalist John Brannon.
+Music journalist Steve Huey wrote of the band retrospectively, "At first, the band specialized in dirges overlaid with the tortuous, throat-shredding vocals of frontman John Brannon.
 As time passed, their blues connections became more and more explicit".
-Though they played with many of the era's most notable acts, including Mudhoney, Dinosaur Jr., and Sonic Youth the band failed to achieve any level of commercial success, breaking up in the mid-90s due to personal issues.
+Though they played with many of the era's most notable acts, including Mudhoney, Dinosaur Jr., and Sonic Youth the band failed to achieve any level of commercial success, breaking up in the mid-1990s due to personal issues.

 History

 Despite the fact that Laughing Hyenas formed in late 1984 in Ann Arbor, Michigan, founding member John Brannon has alleged that the inspiration for the band came after he and Larissa Stolarchuk, vocalist for the band L-Seven, saw The Birthday Party perform in Detroit in March 1983.
 Stolarchuk and Brannon, who were a couple, were each experiencing their separate bands breaking up and were already plotting their next move.
 The pair relocated from Detroit to Ann Arbor in 1984 and formed the nucleus of Laughing Hyenas.
 The original lineup consisted of vocalist John Brannon, guitarist Larissa Stolarchuk, drummer Mike Danner and bassist Kevin Monroe, with Monroe and Stolarchuk later changing their last names to Strickland.
 The band's first show was in Ann Arbor opening for Destroy All Monsters in April 1985.

 After polishing their songs for roughly a year, they recorded a self-released demo in 1986 of the material which ended up on their first EP.
 Prior to recording it, Danner left the group, becoming the drummer for Big Chief, and was replaced by Jim Kimball.
 Their debut EP, Come Down to the Merry Go Round, was released in 1987 on Touch and Go Records.
 Notably, the band produced the album with a then-relatively small producer named Butch Vig at Smart Studios in Madison, Wisconsin.
 The Laughing Hyenas' work with Vig inspired Nirvana to work with the engineer on some of their records, including Nevermind.
 In November 1987, the band performed live on WCBN-FM, playing much of the material from the new album as well as many of the songs which ended up on their next album.